 By including the

 CreateRecurringPaymentsProfile request, you set the number of failed payments allowed before PayPal automatically suspends the profile.
 PayPal sends you an IPN message when the number of failed payments reaches the maximum number specified.

 If a payment fails for any reason, PayPal adds the billing amount (including shipping and tax, if applicable) to the profile's outstanding balance.
 Use the

 CreateRecurringPaymentsProfile request to specify whether PayPal should add the outstanding amount to the payment amount for the next billing cycle.
 Whether or not you choose to include the outstanding amount with the payment for the next billing cycle, you can also use the

-BillOutstandingAmount API to programmatically collect that amount at any time.
+BillOutstandingAmount API to collect that amount at any time.

-Set all the payment details item fields in the following table in the
+Set all the payment details item fields in this table in the

 CreateRecurringPaymentsProfile request.
 If all items are digital goods, be sure to set the item category field to

 Digital to get the discount rate for digital goods.